FranzZemen/async23/doc/from-cms-to-jms.md

 ### Nested package.json files

-package.json files are, unfortunately, not inherited.
-This means that if you have a nested package.json it will override the parent package.json.
-However, this 'feature' can be taken advantage of in interesting ways, and we do that in this tutorial.
+package.json files are, unfortunately, not inheritable and cannot be renamed.
+This means that if you have a nested package.json it will override the parent package.json in certain ways that may seem inexplicable - certainly I have not found solid documentation on the specifics.
+However, if we follow the documentation on packages in Node.js, we at least know what its intended behavior is, and with the help of some testing can understand how it impacts in different ways.

+In my exploration of `cjs` to `esm` fully understanding the node.js portions of package.json completely revolutionized how I think of code packages and code scaffolding.

-As far as Node.js is concerned, a package defined by a package.json file applies as may be the case to all files/folders from the current one to the next package.json file.
+As far as Node.js is concerned, a package defined by a package.json file applies as may be the case to all files/folders from the current one to the next package.json file in child directories.

-Code that is in a child package may not refer to code in a parent package, i.e. one cannot import from further up than one's own package.json file location.
-However, code in a parent package may access code in a child package [Example]().
+As we'll discover, this is true in a deployed environment - it is not always true in a development environment.

 #### Implications of nested package.json files

 `.js`files are loaded according to the nearest package.json file's `type` field, NOT to the nearest package.json file that _contains_ a `type` field.
-If the nearest package.json does not contain this field, Node.js defaults to `commonjs` module loading[Example]().
+If the nearest package.json does not contain this field, Node.js defaults to `commonjs` module loading.
+This rule holds true in a development environment, i.e. when the current package is not deployed to node_modules [Example]().

+Typescript honors this rule when properly configured to support Node.js (as we'll see later on, it doesn't always honor this rule).)

 ### Module resolution algorithm